 - If paid through ACH on Ramp, we will also sync a Bill Payment that credits the cash account selected under Default Accounts in Ramp

 For Bills, click the drop down menu at the top -> Accounts Payable -> Bills.
-The vendor is set as the employee reimbursed: “Last name first initial (email)” so this will be how you can quickly identify the Ramp reimbursements.
+The vendor is set as the employee reimbursed: “first name last name (email)” so this will be how you can quickly identify the Ramp reimbursements.
 Once you click “view” next to one of the bills, you can see the information that was coded within Ramp (example below).

 For Bill Payments, go to the default cash account selected in Ramp